 - a. \$250 initial fine, \$100 additional fine per month - b.
 See Section 2.
 Home Modification for a description of Home Modification rules. - c.
-Since Villa Monterey III is on the Scottsdale Historic Register, alterations to our properties must be reviewed and approved by the Historic Preservation Office and Commission. - d.
+Since Villa Monterey III is on the Scottsdale Historic Register, alterations to properties must be approved by CCRA Home Modification Committee, and depending on the nature of the proposed change, may also require approval by the Scottsdale City Planning Department, and the Scottsdale Historic Preservation Commission. - d.
 The \$250 initial fine and \$100 additional fine per month is to motivate the owner to gain pre-approval or reverse an unauthorized modification in a timely fashion.

-I. Violation of Rules Governing Use of Recreation Area Facilities

-- a. \$25 fine plus cost of repairing or restoring any damage - b.
+8-9.
+Violation of Rules Governing Use of Recreation Area Facilities a. \$25 fine plus cost of repairing or restoring any damage

+- b.
 See Section 4.
-Recreation Area Facilities for a description of Recreation Area Facilities rules.

-J. Legal Forms of Home Ownership Violations (Rentals, 55+)

-- a. \$250 initial fine, \$350 additional fine per month - b.
+Recreation Area Facilities for a description of Recreation Area Facilities rules. - 8-10.
+Legal Forms of Home Ownership Violations (Rentals, 55+) - a. \$250 initial fine, \$350 additional fine per month - b.
 See Section 6.
 Legal Forms of Home Ownership for a description of the rules. - c.
-Initial and monthly fine amounts are higher to motivate owners to remove unauthorized renters in a timely fashion.

-K. Sign Violations (CC&Rs 3)

-- a. \$25 initial fine, \$25 additional fine per week - b.
-The additional \$25 fine per week is to motivate the owner to remove the sign immediately.
+Initial and monthly fine amounts are higher to motivate owners to remove unauthorized renters in a timely fashion. - 8-11.
+Sign Violations (CC&Rs 3) - a. \$25 initial fine, \$25 additional fine per week - b.
+The additional \$25 fine per week is to motivate the owner to remove the sign immediately. - 8-12.
+Late Charges (CC&Rs 8c) - a.

-L. Failing to Properly Maintain Lot and/or Structures on Lot (CC&Rs 6e)

-a. \$25 initial fine, \$25 additional fine per month

-M. Late Charges (CC&Rs 8c)

-a.
 Late charge for failure to pay within 30 days: \$15.00 or 10% of the unpaid amount, whichever is less.